When people are injured in automotive accidents, the traumatic effects can last a lifetime.

 Daniel Kim is nearly as passionate about medicine as he is about law, and he knows the symptoms of serious injuries that often accompany motor vehicle accidents.
 He maintains a network of honest and experienced medical specialists that help his clients get diagnosed correctly, so he can help them find justice.

-If you suffered serious injuries as a result of a motor vehicle accident, even if you haven’t been formally diagnosed, we want to hear from you.Schedule Free Consultation
+If you suffered any type of car accident injuries as a result of a motor vehicle accident, even if you haven’t been formally diagnosed, we want to hear from you.Schedule Free Consultation

 The spinal cord connects the brain to the rest of the body.
 An injury to the spine can cause you to lose control over parts of your body, rendering you paralyzed.
 These injuries can be life-threatening, and may never heal.